 Each year, we pull together information about the significant trials and court cases handled by our prosecutors, as well as updates concerning our programs and initiatives, and present it in this newsletter.
-Get a quick synopsis of our accomplishments when you click on it.
+Get a quick synopsis of our 2016 accomplishments when you click the link.

 To serve the citizens of the District of Nevada with the highest standards of professionalism, courage and integrity by providing leadership and total commitment to enforcing the laws of the United States, ensuring the security of the communities we serve, defending the vital interests of the United States, protecting public funds and implementing the Strategic Plan of the United States Department of Justice, while simultaneously ensuring the fair and impartial administration of justice for all.

 - Protect against the threat of terrorism by providing leadership and coordination in preventing terrorism, investigating allegations of terrorist activity, and prosecuting fully those responsible for terrorist incidents in Nevada.

 - Enforce federal criminal laws in order to protect and secure the citizens and communities in the District of Nevada from violent crime, illegal drugs, organized crime, white collar and economic crime, child exploitation and other criminal activity.

 - Prevent and reduce crime and violence by providing leadership, coordination and prosecution in the enforcement of federal criminal laws and by assisting state, tribal, local and community-based programs in the District of Nevada.

 - Assist in protecting the integrity, and in promoting the effective operation of the federal justice system by protecting the rights of those who are involved in the federal justice system and by prosecuting those who attack its integrity in the District of Nevada.

 - Defend the interests of the United States by effectively representing those interests in all civil matters for which the United States Attorney’s Office has jurisdiction in the District of Nevada.